You can manage security-related tasks for accounts and zones from the Settings → Security page.

 SAML-based Single Sign-on (SSO)

 You can enable SAML-based single sign-on (SSO) for all of your Automox users.
-Automox supports SAML-authentication through Microsoft Azure.
+Automox supports SAML-authentication through Microsoft Entra ID (Azure AD).

 Security Assertion Markup Language (SAML) is a standard for exchanging authentication data between an identity provider and a service provider.
 With SAML, users can use corporate credentials at a single point of authentication.
 There are two types of authentication flows.
 Automox-to-IDP and IDP-to-Automox.